MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 ## BuildIndexLocal Command

-Builds a MAKES index locally from MAKES entities file and MAKES schema file.
+Build an index locally using entity data and schema definition files.
 Can only be run on win-x64 platform.

 ```cmd
 kesm BuildIndex --SchemaFilePath